... A Rare Radio Speaker Mesh Confirms

 Alpha

 A surprising discovery has been made by our staff regarding a small and previously unassuming element of the communicator prop, the microphone grill (or "mic grill" in hobby parlance), that 1) allows you to make ever-more accurate replicas, and 2) demonstrates yet again without any ambiguity the assured authenticity of the the found Wah-built Alpha hero: How could we possibly know such a thing, given the hundreds of radios that had the diamond mesh?
-Because the speaker material in Wah's communicators is a different type than what is found on the Universal, Candle, Omegas, or for that matter 99.9% of all diamond-meshed vintage models.
+Because the speaker material in Wah's communicators is a different type than what's found on the Universal, Candle, Omegas, or for that matter 99.9% of all diamond-meshed vintage models.
 And what is this clear-cut difference that has eluded detection by all other prop experts for all these years?
 Simple actually, once you know to look for it.
 The hole spacing.
 Observe: In

 both pictures above, the embossed diamond pattern is at the same scale.